OSCE gives thumbs-down to Belarus poll

 “A significant number of observers were not given a meaningful opportunity to observe the count and evaluated the process negatively in a significant number of the polling stations observed,” it said.

-The election has produced no new personalities to challenge Lukashenko’s rule.
-Previous parliaments have initiated little legislation independently of the presidency.
+The election has produced no new strong personalities to challenge Lukashenko’s rule.
+Previous parliaments have initiated very little legislation independent of the presidency.

-Despite U.S. and EU sanctions, which prevent Lukashenko and his inner circle travelling anywhere in the West, Belarus has weathered a currency crisis that drained it of dollars and caused two big devaluations.
+Despite U.S. and EU sanctions, which prevent Lukashenko and his inner circle travelling to anywhere in the West, the small country has weathered a currency crisis which drained it of dollars and caused two big devaluations.

 Russia has provided $4.5 billion in loans and investments in exchange for access to industrial assets such as pipelines pumping Russian gas to Europe.